-• The school is built on one level and is therefore accessible throughout for those with impaired mobility, apart from one mobile classroom, 'The Sky Hub', which is currently used as a special educational needs environment.
+- The main school building is built on one level and is therefore accessible throughout for those with impaired mobility, apart from one mobile classroom, 'The Sky Hub', which is currently used as a special educational needs environment; this is only accessible by stairs.
 All interventions such as 'Lego Therapy' and Speech and Language groups are run in The Sky Hub and the SENDCo is also based there.
-If access is an issue for a physically disabled child who requires additional support, the 1:1 or group intervention could be run within the main part of the school, such as the library.
+If access is an issue for a physically disabled child who requires additional support, the 1:1 or group intervention can be run within the main part of the school, such as the library.
 There are access points all around the school that have slopes, enabling wheelchair access.
 There is a large toilet with suitable access and aids for wheelchair users.
-The physical needs of children and of their parents are taken into account when children are allocated to particular classes and classrooms at the start of the school year

-- we have a disability and accessibility action plan and policy that is available on request - we have an accessible toilet that is large enough to accommodate changing - visual timetables are used in all classrooms - we ensure that the learning environment is fully accessible and inclusive for all learners - the majority of doorways around the school accommodate wheelchair access
+The physical needs of children and of their parents/carers are taken into account when children are allocated to particular classes and classrooms at the start of the school year: - we have a disability and accessibility action plan and policy that is available on request - we have an accessible toilet that is large enough to accommodate changing - visual timetables are used in all classrooms - we ensure that the learning environment is fully accessible and inclusive for all learners - the majority of doorways around the school accommodate wheelchair access